Rigidity for $C^1$ actions on the interval arising from hyperbolicity I: solvable groups: On continuous actions on the interval

 \vsp

-The word ``semiconjugated'' in the statement of Lemma \ref{lem two actions} cannot be changed into ``conjugated''.
+In the statement of Lemma \ref{lem two actions}, the semiconjugacy is not necessarily a conjugacy.
 This easily follows by applying a Denjoy-like technique replacing the orbit of a single point by that of a wandering interval.
 See also Theorem \ref{teo semiconj} below, where this procedure is carried out smoothly on the open interval.